davidian-sk/mikrotik-blocklist/readme.md

 2. **Cron Job:** Schedule the script to run periodically (e.g., every 6 hours) using cron or a similar scheduling tool:
    \# Example: Run every 6 hours and log output
    0 \*/6 \* \* \* /path/to/ip\_aggregator\_git.sh \> /var/log/threatfeed.log 2\>&1

-This version is ready to be the face of your public GitHub repository\!